 Are immunotherapies or targeted therapies better than chemotherapy?

 Dr. Thompson: Chemotherapy is still an effective treatment and may be combined with other treatment such as immunotherapy.
-However, for some patients, immunotherapy or targeted therapies can be used without chemotherapy and can control cancer for much longer than chemotherapy.
+However, for some patients, immunotherapy or targeted therapies can be used without chemotherapy and can control cancer much longer than chemotherapy.
 We determine which people are most likely to benefit from these treatments by looking at the genetic and protein makeup of a person’s cancer.
 Most of our clinical trials aim to improve outcomes

 Are clinical trials a “last-ditch” effort when other lung cancer treatments don’t work?